rowin0/Bakery-Waste-Reduction-Analysis/README.md

 ##### Excess Inventory → Slow Sales → Markdown → Replenishment → More Inventory → Additional Markdown → Waste

 The analysis will examine product sales patterns, inventory levels, markdown activity, shelf life, and waste in order to identify
-* different product behaviors,
-* such as fast-moving products,
+* different product behaviors such as fast-moving products or slow-moving products,
-* slow-moving products,
 * markdown-dependent products,
 * products with recurring overstock.